glide112/xtcmd/README.md

   expect ""

-  interact timeout 1 return     <----"if you need to have larger delay(sec) between the commands" }
+  interact timeout 1 return     <----"if you need to have larger delay(sec) between the commands"<br>
+}

 send "quit\r"